jacksonlevine/coffee-bean/README.md

 ## Description:

 A site for an imaginary coffee shop, in which the user can see what coffee beans are available and purchase pounds of them at a time.
-Has Create, Read, and Update features.
+Has Create, Read, Update, and Delete features.

 ## Technologies Used:
 * React.js